Compensation guide · the export-credit question

 Net billing reshapes the battery decision more than anything else.
 Under retail-rate net metering, a battery is mostly a backup product — it doesn't earn its own keep financially, because exports already capture full retail value.
 Under net billing, a battery becomes a savings product as well: storing midday surplus to discharge at evening retail rate captures part of the avoided-cost gap.

-That's why California's post-NBT 60% battery attachment rate is so striking.
+That's why the post-NBT rise in California battery attachment is so telling.
 It reflects rational homeowner response to a compensation structure that punishes export.
-A battery calculator that handles both compensation regimes — savings product math under net billing, resilience product math under net metering — is in the queue — building next.
+The solar battery calculator handles both compensation regimes: savings-product math under net billing, resilience-product math under net metering.

 Net metering vs net billing isn't a footnote.
 It's often the single largest assumption error in a residential solar proposal, and the easiest one to verify directly with the utility.
 Confirming which model applies — and getting the confirmation in writing — is a 30-minute task that can save a homeowner from a payback projection built on the wrong export rate.